 The Early Warning Signs

-Rising progesterone begins to increase gum sensitivity.
-Morning sickness exposes teeth to stomach acid, eroding enamel.
-Many women start unconsciously brushing more gently because their gums feel tender.
+Rising progesterone increases gum sensitivity.
+Morning sickness exposes teeth to stomach acid.
+Women start unconsciously brushing more gently.
 This is where prevention matters most.

 Second Trimester